Automattic/theme-components/CONTRIBUTING.md

 # Contributing

 Hey there!
-Thanks for wanting to contribute the Theme Pattern Library—you rock!
+Thanks for wanting to contribute to Components—you rock!

 ## Creating an issue

-If you find a bug or would like something added to the library, create a new issue!
+If you find a bug or would like something added to the Components library, create a new issue!
 To create a new issue:

 1. **Search** existing issues first to ensure your issue hasn't already been reported.
 2. **Create** the issue.
 If it's a bug, provide steps to recreate the issue.
 (Attaching a video or screenshot is a great way to visually show what you're seeing.
 If your issue is an enhancement, attach a mockup or sketch to explain your idea.